Phala-Network/phala-wiki-next/content/en-us/general/phala-wallet/set-up-identity.md

 ## Clearing and Killing an Identity

-**Clearing:** Users can clear their identity information and have their deposit returned.
+> Users can clear their identity information and have their deposit returned.
 Clearing an identity also clears all sub accounts and returns their deposits.

 To clear an identity: